-The contract must contain at least the following conditions and provisions: job description, location of the work, the starting date, the amount of the salary and the date it is paid, the working hours, the number of days off and the notice period for termination of the contract.
+The contract must contain at least the following conditions and provisions: job description, location of the work, the starting date, the amount of the salary and the date it is paid, the working hours, the number of days off and the notice period for the termination of the contract.

-Fixed-term employment is limited to up to two years.
+Fixed-term employment contract is limited to up to two years.
 The fixed-term contract can be prolonged or renewed, but only twice within two years.

-In addition to these, two basic forms of employment contract there are other agreements which can serve as the basis for employment relations in an agreement on performing certain tasks; an agreement on working activity; and an agreement on seasonal work for students.
+In addition to these, two basic forms of employment contract, there are other agreements which can serve as the basis for employment relations in an agreement on performing certain tasks; an agreement on working activity; and an agreement on seasonal work for students.

 An agreement on performing certain tasks can be signed between an employer and a natural person, provided the performance of the tasks stated in the contract does not exceed 350 hours in a year.